wrayjustin/yaids/docs/usage/rules.md

 }
 ```

-# Yara External Variables
+##### Yara External Variables
-To simplify the usgae of the packet header values, `yaidsc` (the rule compliler) will automatically
+To simplify using the packet header values, `yaidsc` (the rule compliler) will automatically
 provide `external variables`.
-When using `yaidsc` to compile your rules, theres not need to memorize
+When using `yaidsc` to compile your rules, there's no need to memorize
 the offset locations.

-The Externabl Variables:
+External Variables:

 | Value                                                              | Variable          |
 | ------------------------------------------------------------------ | ----------------- |